 With the late afternoon sun slanting between rain clouds, I arrived to find Edinburgh just as stately and beautiful as I remembered, and just as vibrant and full of life.
 Princes Street was packed out in preparation for the Hogmanay celebrations, with a twinkling funfair and a beautiful European Christmas market in Princes Street Gardens, and St Andrew Square opposite my hotel (the fab and funky Ibis Styles Edinburgh) was glittering with Christmas lights above a small ice rink.
 The atmosphere was festive and inviting, and I was in the mood for a party as I headed to meet the Blogmanay team for our first event of the week.

 Hosted at a stunning penthouse apartment in the luxurious Old Town Chambers, we enjoyed incredible views towards Princes Street whilst we got to know each other other champagne and finger food.
 Celebrity chef and Edinburgh local Tony Singh was on hand to provide us with his unique Asian-Scottish fusion cuisine, which was amazing!
 After dinner, we headed down to the Royal Mile for something a little darker, with a late night Ghost Tour from Mercat Tours.
+This is one of the more unusual things to do in Edinburgh.
 Our guide, Gillian, met us on the Royal Mile and, after a quick chat the lovely lady suddenly dived right into character.
 Theatrically creepy, over-the-top ominous, and brilliantly entertaining, Gillian led us back into Edinburgh’s wonderfully murky history, regaling us with the popular story of local murderers (and intrepid businessmen) Burke and Hare and comically acting out various forms of torture with two nervous volunteers from our midst.

 Gillian was an amazing guide; lively, theatrical, and very funny.
 But she also knew just had to tell a scary story, and as we plunged into the underground Blair Street Vaults beneath the old South Bridge I was already shaking a little.
 A few flickering candles lit our path through the dark vaults of historic Edinburgh, one-time rooms and storehouses, as Gillian filled us in on the various ghosts that had been sighted over the years.
 Whether you believe or not, it was a creepy experience, and Gillian had me absolutely terrified – by the time we emerged into the warmth of Mercat Tours’ cosy cellar I was gravely in need of the glass of wine that ended our tour.